medcomdk/dk-medcom-xds-metadata/input/pagecontent/XDS_Metadata_for_Document_Sharing_Danish_profile_v.2.0.0_cda.md

 [Link to RDK reference](XDS_Metadata_for_Document_Sharing_Danish_profile_v.2.0.0_ebxml.html#)

         The code **SHALL** be a valid value for the document type.
-        The codeSystem **SHALL** be the associated OID for “DK IHE classCodes”
+        The codeSystem **SHALL** be the associated OID for “DK XDS ClassCodes”
-        The displayName **SHALL** be the name for the document type found in the code system “DK IHE classCodes”.
+        The displayName **SHALL** be the name for the document type found in the code system “DK XDS ClassCodes”.

         Example values:
         $code = “001"